jneubert/doc/README.md

-Just a few doc pages in the [wiki](https://github.com/jneubert/doc/wiki)
+Just a few doc pages in the wiki, now migrated to [codeberg.org](https://codeberg.org/jneubert/doc/wiki).